 In Georgia, alimony is not a right, but it can be appropriate in certain situations and awarded over time or in one lump sum after a divorce settlement.
 In order to determine eligibility, courts consider a number of issues, including the needs, income, and assets of each spouse.

-How Does a Judge Determine Georgia Spousal Support Amounts?
+How Does a Judge Determine Georgia Spousal Support Levels?